DILL PICKLE PARTY MIX RECIPE

 Homemade Chex Mix can be stored in an airtight container for up to four weeks after making it.

-Dill Chex Mix Oven Recipe
+Homemade Dill Chex Mix Oven Recipe for Party Snack Mix

 Some people make their party mix in the microwave, but I think making it the old fashioned way in the oven makes it extra crispy (and that’s what this recipe really needs!).